saif-ismail/vns_algorithm_for_public/README.md

  - `vns_design.csv`: A new CSV file will be created in your directory containing the optimal design found.

+## Citing

+A formal citation will be added here once the paper is published.

 ## License
 This project is released under the BSD 3-Clause License with an additional restriction that prohibits using the code for training or fine-tuning